Comparing Primo Water (PRMW) & Its Competitors

 Analyst Recommendations

-This is a summary of current recommendations and price targets for Primo Water and its competitors, as reported by MarketBeat.com.
+This is a summary of recent ratings for Primo Water and its rivals, as provided by MarketBeat.com.

 |Sell Ratings